JuliaTesting/Mocking.jl/README.md

 How could we create a test that shows the output of the function is reversed?
-Mocking.jl provides the `@mock` macro which allows package developers to temporarily overload a specific call in their package.
+Mocking.jl provides the `@mock` macro which allows package developers to temporarily overload a specific calls in their package.
 In this example we will apply `@mock` to the `open` call in `randdev`:

 ```julia